vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 Now when a user double clicks this file it will install all dependencies and start your app.

-7- For Windows users: Create a file named start-windows-app.bat Use this template as an example.
+7- For Windows users: Create a file named start-windows-app.bat

+Use this template as an example.
 Use ChatGPT to customize it for your flask app.
 Again, this example file checks that Ollama is installed.
 Your app may not need that check.
 Template:
 https://github.com/vbookshelf/How-to-Double-Click-to-Run-a-Flask-App/blob/main/templates/start-windows-app.bat

+8- Set up your Flask app to auto launch in the browser

-8- Ensure that your app will auto start in the bowser i.e. the user won't need to copy the url from the terminal and paste in in the browser.
+Ensure that your app will auto launch in the browser i.e. the user won't need to copy the url from the terminal and paste in in the browser.
 This is the sample code that does that:

 if __name__ == "__main__":